lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

 **Simulation description:**

 The olivocerebellar Spiking Neural Network is created in pyNEST.
-The topology is reconstructed based on the cerebellar scaffold rules in [Casali et al., 2019], adding to the original scaffold the Olivary nuclei and a subdivision into microcomplexes receiving different inputs.
+The topology is reconstructed based on the cerebellar scaffold rules in [Casali et al., 2019], adding the Olivary nuclei and a subdivision into microcomplexes to the original scaffold.
 Neurons are modelled as E-GLIF with alpha-shaped conductance-based synapses [Geminiani et al., 2018].
 E-GLIF parameters are specific for each cell type, as optimized in [Geminiani et al., 2019].
 Connection delays are obtained from literature values, while connection weights are tuned with trial and error to obtain physiological baseline population firing rates.
 The network is stimulated with sensory-like input signals to the Granular layer and the Inferior Olive, mimicking the input signals of Eye-Blink Classical Conditioning: a constant Poisson spike pattern at 40 Hz to the Granular layer, and a burst at 500 Hz to one nucleus of the Inferior Olive.
 Realistic single neuron dynamics provided by the E-GLIF